-- (1) The TPO Governing Board shall not take action upon any matter, proposal, or item of business which is not listed upon the official agenda, unless two-thirds (2/3) of the voting members present shall have first consented to the presentation thereof for consideration and action. - (2) No public hearing on the agenda may be deferred until a later time unless two-thirds (2/3) of the voting members present shall vote in favor of such deferral. - (3) The agenda shall be prepared by the TPO Board Clerk. - (4) Matters may be placed on the agenda by any TPO Governing Board Member, the County Attorney or the TPO Executive Director. - (5) A copy of each resolution shall be furnished to the TPO members not later than four (4) calendar days before a vote may be called on the resolution. - (6) The provisions of subsection (5) of this rule shall be deemed waived unless asserted by a voting member before a vote may be called on the resolution. - (7) This rule is not applicable to special or emergency meetings called pursuant to Article VIII B.
+- (1) The TPO Governing Board shall not take action upon any matter, proposal, or item of business which is not listed upon the official agenda, unless two-thirds (2/3) of the voting members present shall have first consented to the presentation thereof for consideration and action. - (2) No public hearing on the agenda may be deferred until a later time unless two-thirds (2/3) of the voting members present shall vote in favor of such deferral. - (3) The agenda shall be prepared by the TPO Board Clerk. - (4) Matters may be placed on the agenda by any TPO Governing Board Member, the County Attorney or the TPO Executive Director.

+(5) A copy of each resolution shall be furnished to the TPO members not later than four (4) calendar days before a vote may be called on the item.
+The provisions of this rule shall be deemed waived unless asserted by a TPO Board Member before the TPO Governing Board takes action on the resolution, motion, or other item in question.
+This rule shall not apply to matters appearing on the agendas of Emergency or Special meetings called pursuant to Article VIII.B.